PaperMC/docs/docs/paper/admin/reference/built-in-commands.md

 ### `/paper entity`
+Permission: `bukkit.command.paper.entity` <br>
 Usage: `/paper entity list [filter] [world]`
 **Replace [world] with a specific world name and [filter] with a entity type.**
-Example: `/paper entity list minecraft:wolf world`

-When executed it dumps shows info for a specified entity (or all entities) in a specific world.
+When executed it shows info for a specific entity (or all entities) in the specified world.

 Example Output:
 ```